Bigdata-AI-Minor/Flask_app/README.md

 If it is not running in the docker container and stop with a exit 1 or 2, you need to delete the container and run the code again.
 Another option would be running it with WSL or WSL2.
 This can be installed with -> https://www.windowscentral.com/how-install-wsl2-windows-10.
 After that, enable it in docker by going into the setting, general and check 'use the WSL 2 based engine'.

 # Individual stack
+The platform for this repository is created in a Linux environment with pip and python3.9 version installed.
+Below are the commands for installing the dependencies and virtual environment with the database.
+There will be a test user with the username and password 'test' for testing purposes if your are making a migration.
+The model for prediction is not delivered with this repository and it is advised to use a YOLOv5 model with it.

-For running this back-end application you need Python3.9 and Pip.
+For running this back-end application you need Python3.9, virtualenv and Pip.
 For installing that here:
 ```sh
 pip
 https://pip.pypa.io/en/stable/installation/